nextzakir/simple-vue-app/README.md

 # vue-app

-A simple Vue 3 application with a modular approach which consumes a REST API.
+A simple Vue 3 application with a modular approach that consumes a REST API.

 ## Project setup
 ```